DesyTau/DesyTauAnalysesRun2_25ns/NTupleMaker/test/TP_2016/Readme.txt

 	Arguments:
 		-root file name to be used (without the extension) -name of the efficiency to be extracted ("IdIso" or "hlt_1", "hlt_2" ....)
-		-Isolation cut to be evaluated/used (normally 0.1 or 0.15)
+		-Isolation cut to be evaluated/used

 	More informations in the code for muons (the one for electrons is nearly identical and is not commented).

 	Example of use:
-		root -l -b -q ' TP_eff_mu.C("SingleMuon_Run2016B_TP", "IdIso", 0.1)'
+		root -l -b -q ' TP_eff_mu.C("SingleMuon_Run2016B_TP", "IdIso", 0.15)'

 2.2 SF_mu.C
 	SF_e.C

 	Same as 2.1 but these macros are meant to be used on Data and MC otree at the same time to produce a scale factor root file with both Data and MC efficiencies.
 	This code is not commented but it's very similar to 2.1.

 	Arguments:
-		-Data root file name to be used (without the extension) -MC root file name to be used (without the extension) -name of the efficiency to be extracted (only "IdIso" at the moment) -Isolation cut to be evaluated/used (normally 0.1 or 0.15)
+		-Data root file name to be used (with the extension) -MC root file name to be used (with the extension) -name of the efficiency to be extracted (only "IdIso" at the moment) -Isolation cut to be evaluated/used

 	Example of use:
-		root -l -b -q ' SF_mu.C("SingleMuon_Run2016B_TP", "DYJetsToLL_TP_mu", IdIso", 0.1)'
+		root -l -b -q ' SF_mu.C("SingleMuon_Run2016B_TP", "DYJetsToLL_TP_mu", IdIso", 0.15)'

 3. FitPassAndFail.C

 	This plotting tool (written by Alexei Raspereza) performs the actual fits on the Z peak and compute the number of passing and failing probes.
 	Fitting intervals and the functions to be used are hard coded but some options are passed by arguments.
-See the code and 2.x.x for more informations.
+	See the code and 2.x.x for more informations on the passing parametes.
 This tool is not used standalone, and it's integrated as a function in 2.x.x codes.
 	However if one want to change (or, better, improve) the fitting procedures (intervals, functions or other things) this is the code that has to be modified.

 4. plot_eff.C